vinbarnes/tracker_packer/README.md

 tracker_packer (`tp`)
 =====================

-`tp` is a dead-simple command-line utility for importing story templates into [Pivotal Tracker](http://pivotaltracker.com) to save precious time on your agile project.
+`tp` is a dead simple command-line utility for importing story templates into [Pivotal Tracker](http://pivotaltracker.com) to save precious time on your agile project.
 I mean, think of the velocity for heaven's sake!